Boston Cream Donuts

 Ingredients for Boston Cream Donuts

-- Fast-acting dry yeast – It’s also called instant yeast.
+- Fast-acting dry yeast – This is also called instant yeast.
 It’s not the same thing as dry active yeast, so be sure to double-check the label.

-- Lukewarm water – Mixes in with the dough.
+- Lukewarm water – Mix this in with the dough to help combine all of the dry ingredients.

 - Whole eggs and egg yolks – You will need whole eggs for the dough and just egg yolks for the cream filling.

-- Cornstarch – To thicken the custard filling.
+- Cornstarch – Cornstarch is the perfect way to thicken the custard.

-- Semisweet chocolate chips – You could also use a semisweet baking bar.
+- Semisweet chocolate chips – You could also use a semisweet baking bar, or go with dark chocolate or milk chocolate if you prefer!

-- Heavy cream – Combines with the chocolate to make the glaze.
+- Heavy cream – Combine this with the chocolate to make the glaze.

 If you use a stand mixer to make the dough, it’s a pretty quick and easy process.
 If you don’t have one, you can still make it – it will just take a little longer to knead the dough by hand.